1 new carrier integration • 2 sync upgrades • faster packing workflows

 Key improvements include:

-Fulfillor now supports GLS as a shipping carrier integration.
+Fulfillor now supports GLS as a shipping carrier integration for multi-carrier shipping workflows.

 Release notes compiled and reviewed by the Fulfillor product and operations teams.

-Our multi-warehouse routing engine now uses precise distance-based calculations to select the most optimal fulfillment center.
-This update improves:
+Fulfillor’s multi-warehouse routing engine now uses distance-based calculations to help select the most suitable fulfillment center for each order.

-The WooCommerce connector has been upgraded for better reliability and smoother syncing.
-Key updates include:
+The WooCommerce connector has been updated for more reliable order syncing and smoother ecommerce fulfillment workflows.

-Fulfillor can now automatically generate pick lists based on the carrier shipping method selected for an order.
-This helps:
+Fulfillor can now automatically generate picklists based on the carrier shipping method selected for an order.

 Fulfillor now sends automated email alerts for: